ceeoinnovations/prev-ceeoinnovations/_projects/SNAPR1.markdown

 We plan to explore the following research questions:

 1. What processes of making are evident in students’ e-portfolio?
-2. How can SNAPR encourage student reflection on the processes of making?
+2. How can SNAPR encourage student reflection in the processes of making?
 3. How are students’ STEM literacies represented in the e-portfolio, and how does enacting those practices contribute to their evolving identity as an engineer or a maker?

 Similar to Canvas, there are various e-portfolio platforms that students can use to showcase their work.
 Unfortunately, most of them are designed in such a way that the users usually update the content only after their work is complete.
 Likewise, most people find it cumbersome to document their work, as they are working on a project.
 We think, opportunities for reflection on the ‘in-between’ stages are missing in the existing design of e-portfolios.